 RSC schools receive free professional development via monthly webcasts.
 In some locations (Indiana), RSC learning communities are also available.
 Learning community participants attend one face-to-face workshop followed by a series of webinars where participants 1) share successes and challenges, 2) discuss upcoming activities in the Vision-to-Action process, and 3) ask questions.

 RSC Program Development Standards and rubric items are available for each component in the RSC Strategic Plan.
-These rigorous standards include the American School Counselor Association (ASCA) criteria for the Recognized ASCA Model Program (RAMP) award, and the criteria for the Indiana Gold Star School Counseling Award.
+These rigorous standards include ASAI's Standards for School Counseing Program Design and the American School Counselor Association (ASCA) criteria for the Recognized ASCA Model Program (RAMP) award.

-Schools may use the School Counseling Program Portfolio developed through the RSC process as part of their application for the ASCA RAMP Award and the Indiana Gold Star School Counseling Award.
-Schools that meet all of the rubric items associated with the RSC Standards will also have met all of the criteria for the ASCA RAMP and Indiana Gold Star School Counseling awards.
+Schools may use the School Counseling Program Portfolio developed through the RSC process as part of their application for the ASCA RAMP Award.
+Schools that meet all of the rubric items associated with the RSC Standards will also have met all of the criteria for the ASCA RAMP Award.

 RSC was developed by Sue Reynolds with input from a myriad of school counselors in Indiana and across the country.
 Sue served as a public school counselor in Indiana and received the National Secondary School Counselor of the Year Award from the American School Counselor Association (ASCA).
 She also received the Indiana Secondary School Counselor of the Year Award and is a four-time recipient of distinguished service awards from the Indiana Counseling Association.
 Sue has served as a board member for the American School Counselor Association, executive director of the Indiana School Counselor Association, and educational consultant for the Indiana Department of Education.
 In 1996, Sue founded the American Student Achievement Institute, a non-profit that she currently directs.